paperbenni/paperbenni.github.io/content/posts/gamesaves.md

 Probably doesn't need a password, game saves are not that sensitive.

-## Files
+## Config Files

+### Games

-List of games with universal metadata `~/.config/instant/games/games.toml`
+List of games with universal metadata.
+Can be checked into dofile managers and synced across devices.
+`~/.config/instant/games/games.toml`

+### Installations

-Device specific metadata, game can be installed or not, or installed in different locations on different devices.
+Device specific metadata.
+A game can be installed or not, or installed in different locations on different devices.
+This contains info about the installation of the game on this specific device.
+Do not check into dotfile managers or sync.
 `~/.config/instant/games/installations.toml`

 ## Data
 ```

 struct GameName(String)
+struct PathId(String)

+struct InstantGameConfig {
+    repo: ResticRepository,
+    repo_password: Option<String>,
+    games: vec<Game>
+}

+struct SavePath {
+    id: PathId,
+    // example: this is the path where preferences are stored or
+    // example: this is where the game saves are stored
+    description: String,
+}

+// go in games.toml
 Game {
-    name: GameName,
+    name: GameName, //Unique identifier for a game
-    probable_paths: string[],
+    description: Option<String>,
+    // A game can have multiple paths which contain save data
+    // defaults to a single path named "saves"
+    // this is only an ID
+    save_paths: Option<vec<SavePath>>,
+    launch_command: Option<String>, // command to launch the game, if it can
+easily be done from CLI
 }

+// each game path needs to be mapped to an actual path
+// go in installations.toml
 GameInstallation {
     game_name: GameName,
-    save_path: string
+    saves: HashMap<PathId, Path>,
 }
 ```